 What Is a Forum in Social Media?

-Unlike timeline-based platforms, where posts disappear in a few hours, forums keep conversations organized by topics or threads.
-That means if I’m looking for advice on web design or tips on growing an online community, I can jump straight into a discussion that’s been active for weeks, months, or even years.
+A forum is a digital gathering place where people discuss topics in organized threads.
+Unlike timeline-based platforms where posts disappear in hours, forums keep conversations organized by topic.
+That means a discussion started weeks ago stays findable and useful.
+When you search for advice on web design or tips on growing an online community, you can jump straight into a thread that’s been building for months.

-What really stood out to me is how focused and thoughtful the discussions are.
-People aren’t just chasing likes — they’re sharing experiences, offering help, and building real knowledge.
-And while platforms like Reddit and Quora are household names, I found that some of the best discussions happen on niche forums, like Stack Overflow for developers or hobby-specific communities where everyone shares the same passion.
+What stands out is how focused the discussions are.
+People aren’t just chasing likes; they’re sharing experiences, offering help, and building real knowledge.
+While platforms like Reddit and Quora are household names, some of the most useful conversations happen on niche forums built around a specific passion or profession.

 Also Read: Top 7 Best Community Management Software